-If a malfunction occurs and the shift lever cannot be moved out of the PARK position, you can use the following procedure to temporarily move the shift lever:
+If a malfunction occurs and the gear selector cannot be moved out of the PARK position, you can use the following procedure to temporarily move the gear selector:

 - 1. Turn the engine OFF. - 2.
 Firmly apply the parking brake. - 3.
-Using a small screwdriver or similar tool, remove the shift lever override access cover (located to the right of the shift lever). - 4.
+Using a small screwdriver or similar tool, remove the gear selector override access cover (located to the right 6 of the gear selector). - 4.
 Turn the ignition to the ACC or ON/RUN position, but do not start the engine.

-Shift Lever Override Access Cover
+Gear Selector Override Access Cover

-- 5. Press and maintain firm pressure on the brake pedal. - 6.
-Insert the screwdriver or similar tool into the access port, and push and hold the override release lever down.

-- 7. Move the shift lever to the NEUTRAL position. - 8.
+- 5. Push and maintain firm pressure on the brake pedal. - 6.
+Insert the screwdriver or similar tool into the access port, and push and hold the override release lever down. - 7.
+Move the gear selector to the NEUTRAL position. - 8.
 The vehicle may then be started in NEUTRAL. - 9.
-Reinstall the shift lever override access cover.
+Reinstall the gear selector override access cover.